prog4biol/pfb2019/README.md

 ```

-Many numeric functions are not built into the Python core and need to be included in our script if we want to use them.
-To include them at the tip of the script type:
+Many numeric functions are not built into the Python core and need to be imported into our script if we want to use them.
+To include them, at the top of the script type:
 `import math`

 These next functions are found in the math module and need to be imported.
 To use these functions, prepend the function with the module name, i.e, `math.ceil(15.5)`